 \section{The collapsed oscillations}

-From this point, the results begin to diverge from the uncharged scalar field spacetime of \cite{VDM21}.
+From this point, the results begin to differ from that of \cite{VDM21}.
 We next study the region of `collapsed oscillations' (see Section~\ref{Jo.intro}), a region where $r$ eventually becomes $O(\ep)$ small.

-The dynamics in this section are largely driven by the charged scalar field, which remains oscillatory but also exhibits a slowly growing behaviour, in that the amplitude grows from $O(\epsilon)$ at start of the regime to $O(1)$ at the end of the regime.
-Indeed, after a change of variables, the behaviour of $\phi$ will be well approximated by a \textit{Bessel function} of order $0$.
-Schematically, in the region $\epsilon \lesssim r \ll r_-$ the scalar field indeed will behave as
+The dynamics in this section are largely driven by the charged scalar field, which remains oscillatory but also exhibits a slowly growing behavior, in that the amplitude grows from $O(\epsilon)$ at start of the regime to $O(1)$ at the end of the regime.
+Indeed, after a change of variables, the behavior of $\phi$ will be well approximated by a \textit{Bessel function} of order $0$.
+Schematically, in the region $\epsilon \lesssim r \ll r_-$, the scalar field behaves as

-We will in fact need to track the growth-oscillatory behavior more precisely with the help of the known Bessel functions of order $0$, namely $J_0(x)$ and $Y_0(x)$, defined as the two linearly independent solutions of Bessel's equation of $0$ order:
+We will, in fact, need to track the growth-oscillatory behavior more precisely using the explicit Bessel functions $J_0(x)$ and $Y_0(x)$, defined as the two linearly independent solutions of Bessel's equation of order $0$: